“I’m always looking for insights into the real Doris Day because I’m stuck with this infatuation and need to explain it to myself.”

 The end of the marriage hurt Doris deeply.
 She was always somewhat baffled by its failure, believing things could have worked out if George had only taken the time to talk with her:

 “If I hadn’t been a good wife, he should have said something about it, some indication, but as it was there had been no intimation at all that he wanted to end our marriage.
 The letter shattered me.”

 But it was George who introduced Doris to Christian Science, the religion that greatly influenced Doris’ spirituality and adherence to positive thinking.

 Marty Melcher (married 1951-1968)

-Doris’ third husband was also her manager.
-When they wed in 1951, Doris thought Marty was the answer to her prayers: he seemed smart, loyal, and to have her best interests at heart.
-They were married for seventeen years.
-But just after Marty’s death in 1968, Doris discovered that he’d basically embezzled all of her earnings with their shady attorney, Jerry Rosenthal.
+Marty Melcher, Doris’ third husband, was also her manager.
+Doris and Marty began their business partnership just before Doris became one of the biggest stars at Warner Bros.
+By the time they wed on Doris’ twenty-ninth birthday in 1951, Doris thought Marty was the answer to her prayers: Marty seemed smart, loyal, dedicated to her son Terry, and to have Doris’ best interests at heart.
+The Melchers were married for seventeen years, until Marty’s death in 1968.

 Barry Comden (married 1976-1982)